-As a student, there are iOS 11-specific features just for the iPad you'll want to check out.
-For instance, the new app dock has space for more apps - and you can open them by pulling them up from the dock.
-Also, a new App Switcher will support drag and drop for text, images, multi-select, etc, and a new Files app will house all files and folders to help you find everything on your iPad.
+As a student, there are iOS-specific features just for the iPad you'll want to check out.
+For instance, the app dock has space for plenty of apps - and you can open them by pulling them up from the dock.
+Also, the App Switcher supports handy drag and drop for text, images, multi-select, etc, and the Files app will house all files and folders to help you find everything on your iPad.

-iOS 11 comes with an all-new dock on the iPad, which make it easier to find your favourite apps, recently used apps, and homework files.
-The Dock is also now important when it comes to multitasking on the tablet; for instance, it's the only way to activate the split-view mode in iOS 11, as the right-edge swipe no longer works on the iPad.
+iOS 11 came with an all-new dock on the iPad, which made it easier to find your favourite apps, recently used apps, and homework files.
+The Dock is also now important when it comes to multitasking on the tablet; for instance, it's the only way to activate the split-view mode, as the right-edge swipe no longer works on the iPad.
 Here's how it works:

 - Press down on an app until the jiggle effect.

 - Drag icons to the dock until you've filled your dock (it can hold up to 13 apps or folders).

 - Open an app by tapping on its icon in the dock.

 - Swipe up from the bottom of the screen to bring back the dock.

 - Drag an icon from the dock to the right or left side of the tablet's screen.